apache/nuttx/configs/pcblogic-pic32mx/README.txt

      are used in Nuttx (e.g., include/arch).
 The make system works around these problems for the Windows tools by copying directories instead of linking them.
-     But this can also cause some confusion for you:  For example, you may edit a file in a "linked" directory and find that your changes had not effect.
+     But this can also cause some confusion for you:  For example, you may edit a file in a "linked" directory and find that your changes had no effect.
      That is because you are building the copy of the file in the "fake" symbolic directory.
 If you use a Windows toolchain, you should get in the habit of making like this: